Life Jackets

 A woman and two children wearing life jackets while on a boat.

-So, how do life jackets actually work?
+So, how do life jackets work?
 Here's what to consider when learning about these floatation devices and their importance on your boating safety checklist.

 A woman fastens a life jacket.